 - Roofing shingles and siding

-Asbestos was originally meant to protect these products against fire, heat, and decay.
-The mineral was commonly used in construction throughout the 20th century.
-As early as the 1920s, however, researchers found indisputable evidence that inhaled or ingested asbestos could trigger asbestosis, mesothelioma, asbestos-related lung cancer, and other fatal and debilitating diseases.
+Originally, the purpose of asbestos in these products was to protect them against fire, heat, and decay.
+However, as early as the 1920s, researchers found indisputable evidence that inhaled or ingested asbestos could lead to the development of asbestosis, mesothelioma, asbestos-related lung cancer, and other fatal and debilitating diseases.

 - Floor layers